Adom Praiz: 2022 edition

 The 2022 edition of Adom Praiz was organized on October 19 and was headlined by the famous American gospel musician Travis Greene at Perez Dome in Accra.
 The two-day gospel event which started on Nov 3-4 saw great musicians grace the occasion from both the international and local scene with some gospel artists like Ohemaa Mercy, Perez Musik, Celestine Donkor, Edwin Dadson, Jack Alolome, and other musicians performing at the event.

 At the launch of the event which took place at Victory Bible Church at Kokomlemle, Accra, the General Manager, Sales and Customer Service of Multimedia, Mr. Max Fugar, expressed his excitement about the return of the event to the live audience after the 2021 edition was held virtually due to COVID-19.

 Airtel Adom Praiz

-Airtel Ghana has been a major participant in one of the largest and most prominent gospel events on the Ghanaian gospel calendar.
-For seven consecutive years, Airtel, in partnership with Adom FM, has organized an annual concert showcasing leading gospel performers.
-This event, known as Airtel Adom Praiz, has attracted some of the world’s most notable gospel artists, who have performed on its stage and contributed to its recognition as a significant fixture in Ghana’s gospel music scene.
+Airtel Ghana has participated in a gospel event on the Ghanaian gospel calendar.
+For seven consecutive years, Airtel, in partnership with Adom FM, has organized an annual concert featuring gospel performers.
+This event, known as Airtel Adom Praiz, has included international gospel artists and is an established part of Ghana’s gospel music scene.